 - Purchase multiple Mylar emergency blankets and several solar-powered fans so the elderly loved one can be kept comfortable despite outside weather conditions if the nursing home facility loses power.
 Single-use hand warmers and ice packs should also be placed in the survival kit.

 - A magnifying glass, non-prescription reading glasses, and an extra pair of prescription glasses.

 - Self-defense items.
 The type of weapon will depend both on the senior citizen’s mental and physical capabilities and the rules of the nursing home.
-Mace, brass knuckles, a screw driver, and a knife might be viable options.
+Mace, brass knuckles, a screwdriver, and a knife might be viable options.

 - Bartering – During a disaster, the nursing home staff will also want to get home to their loved ones, if at all possible.
 The longer it takes to reach and remove the loved one from the nursing home, the more danger they are in – and more likely it is that their survival kit and stockpile of essential goods will be stolen by other residents or even staffers.
-Consider entering in an arrangement with a care giver who routinely works on each shift.
-You can offer the person and their family a place at your retreat or survival supplies if they look after keep you loved one until you can reach the facility – or even to have the staffer bring the elderly family member to a designated meeting spot, if you feel such a massive amount of trust can be placed in the individual.
+Consider an arrangement with a caregiver who routinely works on each shift.
+You can offer the person and their family a place at your retreat or survival supplies if they look after or keep you loved one until you can reach the facility – or even to have the staffer bring the elderly family member to a designated meeting spot if you feel such a massive amount of trust can be placed in the individual.

 Senior Citizen Mutual Assistance Groups

 There is safety in numbers.
 Trying to survive as a single person or as a couple would require excellent health, a multitude of skills, a solid home base, and a budget that makes stockpiling a massive amount of food and gear, possible.